- What Is The R&D Tax Credit?

 Changes to the R&D Tax Credit in 2022

-Post 2021, organizations can no longer immediately expense costs that are treated as specified IRC Section 174 research expenses.
+According to Focused Energy, post 2021, organizations can no longer immediately expense costs that are treated as specified IRC Section 174 research expenses.
 Instead, they’ll need to charge US-based research expenses to a capital account and deduct them over a five-year period.
 Any expenses incurred for research performed outside of the United States will be charged to a capital account and deducted over a 15-year period.

 We’re Here to Help You with the R&D Tax Credit Process